nhinguyenvn/nhinguyenvn.github.io/aboutme.md

 subtitle: "A little about who I am"
 ---

 Hi!
-I'm [Your Name], a Data Science student at CY Tech with a passion for data analysis, visualization, and problem-solving.
+I'm Nhi NGUYEN, a Data Science student at CY Tech with a passion for data analysis, visualization, and problem-solving.
 I specialize in working with tools like Python, R, SQL, and Power BI, where I clean, analyze, and extract insights from data.

 ### My Story